Why do so many businesses invest in blogs? The answer is simple. Sales.

 And the second?
 Include enough depth for people who read each word.

-Don’t use big blocky text.
+- Use White Space: Don’t use big blocky text.
 It’s hard to read.
 Instead, aim for short sentences, short paragraphs, and ample white space.

-Readers may feel intimidated by long passages.
+- Break Up Content With Subheads: Readers may feel intimidated by long passages.
 With subheads, they can quickly get critical messages and skip around to suit their reading needs.

-Lists call attention to content and break up text blocks.
+- Use Bulleted Lists: Lists call attention to content and break up text blocks.
 The result: improved readability.

-Links demonstrate that you’ve backed up your marketing ideas with research.
+- Add Relevant Links: Links demonstrate that you’ve backed up your marketing ideas with research.

-Too much formatting can be overwhelming, but a touch of italics, bold, or color can create visual appeal and attract the eye.
+- Use Strategic Formatting: Too much formatting can be overwhelming, but a touch of italics, bold, or color can create visual appeal and attract the eye.

-Numbers stand out in a line of text; one reason why stats are so powerful in writing.
+- Use Numbers: Numbers stand out in a line of text; one reason why stats are so powerful in writing.

 After a while, you’ll convert more scanners into readers and build an engaged audience.